araffin/srl-zoo/README.md

 ### Stacking/Splitting Models Instead of Combining Them

 Because losses do not optimize the same objective and can be opposed, it may make sense to stack representations learned with different objectives, instead of combining them.
-For instance, you can stack an autoencoder (with a state dimension of 20) with an inverse model (of dimension 2) using:
+For instance, you can stack an autoencoder (with a state dimension of 20) with an inverse model (of dimension 2) using  the previous weights:

 ```
-python train.py --data-folder data/path/to/dataset --losses autoencoder:20 inverse:2 --state-dim 22 --splits
+python train.py --data-folder data/path/to/dataset --losses autoencoder:1:20 inverse:10:2 --state-dim 22
 ```

 The details of how models are splitted can be found inside the `SRLModulesSplit` class, defined in `models/modules.py`.
 All models share the same *encoder* or *features extractor*, that maps observations to states.